Electronic Arts (NASDAQ:EA) Releases FY 2023 Earnings Guidance

-Electronic Arts (NASDAQ:EA – Get Rating) last announced its quarterly earnings results on Tuesday, May 10th.
-The game software company reported $0.80 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.43 by ($0.63).
-The business had revenue of $1.75 billion for the quarter, compared to the consensus estimate of $1.77 billion.
-Electronic Arts had a net margin of 11.29% and a return on equity of 18.99%.
-The company’s revenue for the quarter was up 17.5% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.72 earnings per share.
-On average, equities research analysts predict that Electronic Arts will post 5.53 EPS for the current year.
+EA has been the topic of a number of research analyst reports.
+Cowen lowered their target price on Electronic Arts from $180.00 to $158.00 in a report on Wednesday, May 11th.
+Raymond James decreased their price objective on Electronic Arts from $158.00 to $150.00 in a research report on Wednesday, May 11th.
+Stifel Nicolaus reduced their price target on Electronic Arts from $165.00 to $155.00 in a report on Thursday, April 21st.
+StockNews.com upgraded Electronic Arts from a hold rating to a buy rating in a report on Thursday, May 19th.
+Finally, Wells Fargo & Company reduced their price target on Electronic Arts from $155.00 to $145.00 in a report on Wednesday, May 11th.
+Five analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $155.54.

-A number of analysts have commented on EA shares.
-Stifel Nicolaus reduced their price target on Electronic Arts from $165.00 to $155.00 in a research report on Thursday, April 21st.
-Cowen reduced their price target on Electronic Arts from $180.00 to $158.00 in a research report on Wednesday, May 11th.
-Moffett Nathanson upgraded Electronic Arts from a neutral rating to a buy rating and cut their target price for the stock from $151.00 to $141.00 in a research report on Wednesday, May 11th.
-Raymond James cut their target price on Electronic Arts from $158.00 to $150.00 in a research report on Wednesday, May 11th.
-Finally, Sanford C. Bernstein began coverage on Electronic Arts in a research report on Friday, April 22nd.
-They set an outperform rating and a $157.00 target price for the company.
-Five investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus price target of $155.54.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 22nd.
+Stockholders of record on Wednesday, June 8th will be given a $0.19 dividend.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.55%.
+This is a boost from Electronic Arts’s previous quarterly dividend of $0.17.
+The ex-dividend date is Tuesday, June 7th.
+Electronic Arts’s dividend payout ratio (DPR) is presently 24.64%.

-In other Electronic Arts news, insider Vijayanthimala Singh sold 800 shares of the firm’s stock in a transaction on Tuesday, March 1st.
-The stock was sold at an average price of $130.55, for a total transaction of $104,440.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Andrew Wilson sold 10,000 shares of the firm’s stock in a transaction on Monday, February 28th.
-The stock was sold at an average price of $130.16, for a total value of $1,301,600.00.
+In other Electronic Arts news, insider Vijayanthimala Singh sold 800 shares of the firm’s stock in a transaction on Monday, May 2nd.
+The stock was sold at an average price of $118.75, for a total transaction of $95,000.00.
+Following the transaction, the insider now owns 19,517 shares in the company, valued at approximately $2,317,643.75.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Andrew Wilson sold 10,000 shares of the firm’s stock in a transaction on Tuesday, March 29th.
+The stock was sold at an average price of $128.58, for a total value of $1,285,800.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 45,700 shares of company stock valued at $5,770,889 over the last three months.
+In the last quarter, insiders have sold 35,856 shares of company stock worth $4,508,741.
 0.65% of the stock is owned by corporate insiders.

-Several large investors have recently made changes to their positions in the company.
-Vanguard Group Inc. grew its stake in Electronic Arts by 0.7% during the 1st quarter.
-Vanguard Group Inc. now owns 21,802,596 shares of the game software company’s stock worth $2,758,246,000 after buying an additional 149,746 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in Electronic Arts by 2.3% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,386,994 shares of the game software company’s stock worth $175,469,000 after buying an additional 31,091 shares during the last quarter.
-Lazard Asset Management LLC grew its stake in Electronic Arts by 17.6% during the 1st quarter.
-Lazard Asset Management LLC now owns 1,283,292 shares of the game software company’s stock worth $162,347,000 after buying an additional 192,402 shares during the last quarter.
-Dimensional Fund Advisors LP grew its stake in Electronic Arts by 1.6% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 866,675 shares of the game software company’s stock worth $109,653,000 after buying an additional 13,934 shares during the last quarter.
-Finally, The Manufacturers Life Insurance Company grew its stake in Electronic Arts by 32.3% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 735,099 shares of the game software company’s stock worth $96,983,000 after buying an additional 179,627 shares during the last quarter.
-Institutional investors and hedge funds own 89.28% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of EA.
+Vanguard Group Inc. boosted its holdings in shares of Electronic Arts by 0.7% during the 1st quarter.
+Vanguard Group Inc. now owns 21,802,596 shares of the game software company’s stock valued at $2,758,246,000 after acquiring an additional 149,746 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its holdings in shares of Electronic Arts by 2.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 1,386,994 shares of the game software company’s stock valued at $175,469,000 after acquiring an additional 31,091 shares in the last quarter.
+Lazard Asset Management LLC boosted its holdings in shares of Electronic Arts by 17.6% during the 1st quarter.
+Lazard Asset Management LLC now owns 1,283,292 shares of the game software company’s stock valued at $162,347,000 after acquiring an additional 192,402 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its holdings in shares of Electronic Arts by 1.6% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 866,675 shares of the game software company’s stock valued at $109,653,000 after acquiring an additional 13,934 shares in the last quarter.
+Finally, The Manufacturers Life Insurance Company boosted its holdings in shares of Electronic Arts by 32.3% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 735,099 shares of the game software company’s stock valued at $96,983,000 after acquiring an additional 179,627 shares in the last quarter.
+Institutional investors own 89.28% of the company’s stock.

 Electronic Arts Company Profile (Get Rating)